sdhreddy/transcribe/docs/SpeechMode.md

 Default option in Transcribe is to provide responses as text in the response window.

-Use the **Read Responses Continuously** toggle to automatically hear every AI response as it is generated.
+Use the **Read Responses Continuously** switch to automatically hear every AI response as it is generated.
 When this is disabled, you can still hear a single response using the **Suggest Response and Read** button shown in the image below.
+Toggle state is saved so the app remembers your preference.

+Continuous Read Aloud helps users with accessibility needs or for hands‑free use.

+If audio playback fails, ensure your speakers are enabled and `ffplay` from FFmpeg is installed and on your PATH.

 ![Screenshot](../assets/ReadResponses.png)